tt-isv-org/scc/tutorial/index.md

 ### Examine the default security contexts and SCC

 You can get the full YAML description of the pod to see details.
 For this tutorial, the interesting part is the annotation that shows what SCC was used, the container securityContext, and the pod securityContext.
-Also worth noting, is that we used the `default` service account.
+Also worth noting, is that we explicitly specified the `default` service account in our manifest for completeness.
+We would normally leave that out to use the default service account (because `default` is the default).

 You can use the OpenShift Web Console or use the `oc` command line interface in your terminal to see the results.